 Pasadena Property Division Lawyers

 Our Pasadena Family Law Firm Protects Your Property Interests in a Divorce

 In marriage, spouses accumulate shared property and debts that must be divided between them in a divorce.
 This property is either community property or, if out-of-state, may be quasi-community property.
 Secondly, spouses often have separate property accumulated before marriage or during the marriage by gift or inheritance.

 A hybrid category of property is called "mixed," which is property that is part community and part separate.
 Lastly, the property is often held with third parties, such as business partners or family members.
 The division of all of these types of assets and debts may be a source of tension and emotional friction.
 In fact, such roadblocks as improper disclosures of information and failure to trace the origins of acquired property can make the divorce process lengthier, costlier, and more difficult.
 We understand the stress and frustration that comes with dividing property and will be your advocates to protect your interests and facilitate negotiations or trial.

 Why You Need Experienced Pasadena Property Division Attorneys

-At Gille Kaye Law Group, PC, our divorce lawyers have proven expertise in complex property division.
+At Gille Kaye Law Group, PC, our property division lawyers have proven expertise in complex property division.
 We meticulously retrieve and catalog documents, conduct discovery, issue necessary subpoenas, and confer with forensic accountants, witnesses and appraisers, all to resolve your disputed property claims.